nuwarobotics/NuwaPartnerContentProvider/README.md

 # NuwaPartnerContentProvider
 This is a example for globol scope local command.

-It allow 3rd customize specific local commend of each Content.
+It allow 3rd define local commend for each Content.

 It do not denpend on NuwaSDK version, but software version.
-Please make sure Robot on 100JP MR2 later software.
+Please make sure Robot on 100JP MR2/10000 MR8 later software.

 # Compatible robot version
 coming soon